diegosiao/Tetris/README.md

 1. Make your controller inherit 'TetrisApiController'

-2. Declare your command or query representing class as an input parameter and execute it
+2. Declare your command or query representing class as an input parameter of any web action and execute it

 ## Who do I talk to about this?